ennerperez/RetroTime/doc/Installation.md

-# Return installation guide
+# RetroTime installation guide

 This guide will help you in installation of the application.
 The application is a ASP.NET Core web application and will in essence only require a SQL Server database server to get up and running.

 **Note:** This installation guide covers very basic installation, just enough to get the application up and running.
 It does _not_ cover installation of the application as a systemd or Windows Service, nor setting it up behind any reverse proxy.
 Please refer to [hosting as a Windows service](https://docs.microsoft.com/nl-nl/aspnet/core/hosting/windows-service), [hosting in Windows IIS](https://docs.microsoft.com/nl-nl/aspnet/core/publishing/iis?tabs=aspnetcore2x) or [hosting on Linux](https://docs.microsoft.com/nl-nl/aspnet/core/publishing/linuxproduction?tabs=aspnetcore2x) pages on the official Microsoft docs for more information.

-**Note:** Return also features experimental SQLite support.
+**Note:** RetroTime also features experimental SQLite support.

 ## Manual installation